FMMGroupVa/FMM/README.md

-# FMM: Rhythmic Patterns Modeling by FMM Models
+# FMM base R Package

 ## Overview

+The FMM (Frequency Modulated Möbius) model is a nonlinear parametric regression approach designed to analyze nearly periodic, non-sinusoidal physiological time series, extracting key features encoded in time-varying oscillatory morphology.
+This method decomposes signals into harmonic functions, known as Möbius waves, which are characterized by four physiologically interpretable parameters:

+- \( A \) (Amplitude): Measures the signal's magnitude.
+- \( \alpha \) (Location): Defines the phase shift of the wave.
+- \( \omega \) (Width/Sharpness): Captures the spread or concentration of the oscillation.
+- \( \beta \) (Direction/Symmetry): Indicates waveform asymmetry.

+The FMM model has demonstrated its effectiveness across various fields, including cardiology, neuroscience, and circadian biology, among many others.
+Readers may refer to Rueda, Larriba, and Peddada (2019), Rueda, Rodríguez-Collado, and Larriba (2021), and Rueda, Larriba, and Lamela (2021) for further details.

+## FMM R package

 [![CRAN_Status_Badge](https://www.r-pkg.org/badges/version/FMM)](https://cran.r-project.org/package=FMM)

-Provides a collection of functions to fit and explore single, multi-component and restricted Frequency Modulated Moebius (FMM) models in the programming language R. 'FMM' is a nonlinear parametric regression model capable of fitting non-sinusoidal shapes in rhythmic patterns.
-Details about the mathematical formulation of 'FMM' models can be found in Rueda et al. (2019) <https://doi.org/10.1038/s41598-019-54569-1>.
+The 'FMM' R package provides a collection of well-documented functions to fit and explore single, multi-component, and restricted Frequency Modulated Moebius (FMM) models in the programming language R.

-## Installation
+### Installation

 ```
 # Can be installed directly from CRAN